plitwin/RandomActs5/README.md

 # RandomActs5
 ASP.NET 5 version of Random Acts project.
+Updated for RC1.

-This project is a demonstration project created using Beta 8 of ASP.NET 5, MVC 6, and Entity Framework 7. it was developed by creating a new ASP.NET 5 project in Visual Studio 2015 and migrating pieces of the original plitwin/RandomActs project (developed with ASP.NET 4.5, MVC 5, and Entity Framework 6) into it.
+This project is a demonstration project created using RC1 of ASP.NET 5, MVC 6, and Entity Framework 7. it was developed by creating a new ASP.NET 5 project in Visual Studio 2015 and migrating pieces of the original plitwin/RandomActs project (developed with ASP.NET 4.5, MVC 5, and Entity Framework 6) into it.